ailenus/SortManager/readme.md

 ## The `main` package

-The `Sort` enum has six elements, corresponding to the six sorting algorithms implemented in this repository.
-The enum is used by the `SortTime` class, which contains a single static method `executionTime`, used to time each of the six sorting algorithms, using the `nanoTime` method from the `java.lang.System` class in the standard library.
+The `Sort` enum has seven elements, corresponding to the seven sorting algorithms implemented in this repository.
+The enum is used by the `SortTime` class, which contains a single static method `executionTime`, used to time each of the seven sorting algorithms, using the `nanoTime` method from the `java.lang.System` class in the standard library.
 The main class `App` prints the result of the execution time test to the standard output.

 ## The `sorter` package